Introducing the SolidariTee Collection 2020

 Evacuating the most vulnerable individuals from Moria camp

-Moria camp, on Lesvos island in Greece, was built to house under 3,000 people, but currently has over 20,000 asylum seekers living there.
-Residents have to queue for up to eight hours a day for meals, making physical distancing almost impossible; the ability to wash your hands regularly is a rarity when you share a tap with 1,300 other people.
+Moria camp, on Lesvos island in Greece, was built to house under 3,000 people, but in March had over 20,000 asylum seekers living there.
+Residents had to queue for up to eight hours a day for meals, making physical distancing almost impossible; the ability to wash your hands regularly is a rarity when you share a tap with 1,300 other people.
 In recent months, buildings used by NGOs have also fallen victim to arson attacks, making it both difficult and dangerous for volunteers to help those in need.

-Whilst there have been no confirmed cases of coronavirus infection in Moria camp as of yet, the island of Lesvos itself has already had a positive case and two refugee camps on the mainland, Ritsona and Malakasa, have been quarantined after residents tested positive.
-Charities on the ground feel that positive cases in the island camps are an inevitability, rather than a possibility, but Kitrinos Healthcare’s two-pronged approach, aimed at reducing widespread coronavirus transmission through public education, as well as treating unwell patients who are suffering from COVID-19, will ensure that the camp is as well-equipped as possible.
+In September, Moria recorded the first case of coronavirus in its overcrowded camp.
+Charities on the ground felt that positive cases in island camps were an inevitability, rather than a possibility, but Kitrinos Healthcare’s two-pronged approach, aimed at reducing widespread coronavirus transmission through public education, as well as treating unwell patients who are suffering from COVID-19, will ensure that the camp is as well-equipped as possible.